motibytes/motibytes.github.io/index.md

   * [OpenSea](https://opensea.io/Bytes_The_Blessed)
   * [Goodreads](https://www.goodreads.com/user/show/135257757-james-the-blessed)

+include bio 2
-The student of wisdom, a teacher of life secrets, I love to build and write and give.
-I share and strive for mastery in all things, as an eternally changing being of creativity.
+The student of wisdom, a teacher of life secrets, I love to build and to write and to give.
+                                                                         see and to hear
+                                                                         know and to wonder
+                                                                         cultivate and to care
+                                                                         nurture and to know
+                                                                         plant and to grow
+                                                                         rest and to bless.

+I share and strive for mastery in all things, as an ever changing being of creativity.

 <br>